Useful contacts

 Disabled Holidays

-This holiday specialist has a user-friendly website that allows accommodation searches to be filtered by access need and region – there are plenty of UK options to choose from.
-They can help with booking for children and have a tips page on travelling with a child with Autism.
+This holiday specialist has a user-friendly website where you can search for accommodation and filter by your access needs and region.
+There are plenty of UK options to choose from.
+They can help with booking for children and have tips on travelling with a child with autism.

-Wallops Wood Cottages has welcomed many guests to our M1, M2, M3, H1 and V1 rated, ground-floor, accessible, self-catering holiday cottages.
-Located in the South Downs National Park in the beautiful Meon Valley, within easy reach of London, Winchester, Petersfield, Chichester, Southampton and Portsmouth.
+Wallops Wood Cottages has ground-floor, accessible, self-catering holiday cottages.
+It’s located in the South Downs National Park in the beautiful Meon Valley.

 The arts